robiulhr/cute-express/docs/guide/using_middleware.md

 ## Overview

-Tiny Express is a routing and middleware web framework that has minimal functionality of its own: An Tine Express application is essentially a series of middleware function calls.
+Cute Express is a routing and middleware web framework that has minimal functionality of its own: An Cute Express application is essentially a series of middleware function calls.

 Middleware functions are functions that have access to the [request object (req)](/api_reference/api_reference_1.x.html#request), the [response object (res)](/api_reference/api_reference_1.x.html#response), and the next middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named next.